aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/manage-autofit-settings/_index.md

 ![donotautofit-setting-powerpoint](donotautofit-setting-powerpoint.png)

-This Java code shows you how to specify that a textbox must always retain its dimensions in a PowerPoint presentation:
+This PHP code shows you how to specify that a textbox must always retain its dimensions in a PowerPoint presentation:

 ```php
   $pres = new Presentation();